DDS-GmbH/jocument/README.md

 ![Check code](https://github.com/DDS-GmbH/jocument/workflows/Check%20code/badge.svg) ![Release new JAR to GitHub Packages](https://github.com/DDS-GmbH/jocument/workflows/Release%20new%20JAR%20to%20GitHub%20Packages/badge.svg)

 With jocument you can easily provide custom configurable office templates for your software.
-The template language uses the familiar curly-brace syntax for placing data into documents (e.g. `Name: {{firstName}} {{lastName}}`), provides mechanics for loops, conditions and custom placeholders as well as supporting a variety of different data source types (JSON, POJOs, ...) - you can even easily build your own.
+The template language uses the familiar curly-brace syntax for placing data into documents (e.g. `Name: {{firstName}} {{lastName}}`), provides mechanics for loops and custom placeholders as well as supporting a variety of different data source types (JSON, POJOs, ...) - you can even easily build your own.

 ![jocument Example](docs/jocument_example.png)